 Recent state legislation was passed through SB24-194 to allow fire districts to use sales tax as an option to raise additional revenues.
 A recent survey we conducted of our residents indicated a willingness to support this as an option for increasing revenue.

 A sales tax of 0.89% would raise an estimated $5.44 million annually to help maintain the high level of fire and emergency services.
+The sales tax would NOT apply to groceries or any of the other items listed at the bottom of this page.

 Any potential new revenue would fund critical operational and safety areas: